+Sometimes it’s the adventures you don’t plan that turn out to be highly memorable.
 The hike to Siffleur Falls in David Thompson Country was one such adventure.
 It was totally unplanned – and even in early March, a highly worthwhile hike.

 John and I had other ideas for the day but because of my wimpiness when it comes to driving on deserted, snow covered roads, we chose to return to Calgary via Lake Louise and Banff instead of Rocky Mountain House – where we’d spent a delightful couple of nights.

 I’d driven this section of highway years ago on the way to Aurum Lodge, but I must have been too busy chatting in the car to have noticed the scenery.
 It’s almost Icefields Parkway kind of spectacular!

 The trailhead to Siffleur Falls on the south side of the highway is well marked.
 I never did see any information about the length of the trail but perhaps I wasn’t looking in the right spot.
 I originally thought it would be a 15 minute sort of hike.
+It’s not!

-I guess there are (or were) a lot of hoary marmots in the area; Known for their particularly loud whistling, Sir James Hector in 1858 decided to name Siffleur Mountain and Siffleur Falls after the marmots.
+I guess there are (or were) a lot of hoary marmots in the area.
+Known for their particularly loud whistling, Sir James Hector in 1858 decided to name Siffleur Mountain and Siffleur Falls after the marmots.